 The Psyche of Self

 This is a life that eats and drinks and remembers eating and drinking and remembers that it has all types of needs and obligations.
 So, this is the life that worries, because it contains mind and heart.
 It also can be the "life" that people lose when they die, not because their awareness ceased but because the life they remember ceases when that life is not worth holding onto.
-This is their personal life, the life of identity, being this specific person living a span of time in the temporary world. .
+This is our personal life, the life of identity, being this specific person living a span of time in a temporary world. .

 Can this identity of "self" be called our "soul" in the current sense of the word?
-The problem is that Christ said that this psyche can be destroyed.
+The problem is that Jesus said that this psyche can be destroyed.
 The "earthly" components of spirit (heart, self, and life) can survive but don't necessarily do so.
 These parts of the spirit can go into the "trash heap" along with our physical flesh and body.
 This happens if we do not live worthwhile lives (Matthew 10:28).

 However, the Christian concept of "soul" is as something indestructible.
 It is our divine spirit.
 The “self” of our conscious awareness (pneuma) is bigger than our identity.
 For example, in a dream, we may think we are a different person with a different body in a different space, conscious, but not aware of our normal life, forgetting it for the moment.
 This pneama survives, but earthly identity, our memories, and all we have done can be lost to us.